-Friend and fellow hunger-striker Esteban Galup added, “It was organised,” implying the government was involved in the attack, or at least gave it tacit approval.
-However, this is impossible to verify and Maduro has instead placed the blame on Washington, appearing on state television, claiming the attack was carried out by a “small, violent group, financed by the US government”.
+Friend and fellow hunger-striker Esteban Galup added, “It was organized,” implying the government could have been involved in the attack, or at least gave it tacit approval.
+Maduro, appearing on state television, has instead placed the blame on Washington, claiming the attack was carried out by a “small, violent group, financed by the US government.”

-Speaking on state television, Maduro said that Chávez appeared to him as a small bird.
-“It sang and I responded with a song and the bird took flight, circled around once and then flew away,” he said, imitating the bird’s call as well as the sounds of its wings flapping.
-“I felt the spirit and blessings of Comandante Chávez for this battle.”
+In another televized speech, Maduro said that Chavez had appeared to him as a small bird.
+“It sang and I responded with a song, and the bird took flight, circled around once, and then flew away,” he said, imitating the bird’s call as well as the sounds of its wings flapping.
+“I felt the spirit and blessings of Comandante Chavez for this battle.”

-Preceding that bizarre little outburst, the former bus driver invoked a 16th century curse on those who didn’t vote for him in Sunday’s election and has also referred to himself as Chávez’s “son” and called his former boss the “prophet of Christ on Earth”.
-He even suggested that Chávez had nudged Christ into choosing a Latin American Pope.
+Preceding that bizarre little outburst, Maduro invoked a 16th-century curse on those who don’t vote for him in Sunday’s election and has also referred to himself as Chavez’s “son” and called his former boss the “prophet of Christ on Earth.”
+He even suggested that Chavez had nudged Christ into choosing a Latin American pope.

-Capriles is closing the gap between the pair but Maduro appears likely to win, surfing a wave of sympathy on the late comandante's death.
-“Nicolás, you are not Chávez,” Capriles says repeatedly, keen to peg the fight between himself and Maduro rather than an abstract messianic figure.
+Capriles is closing the gap in polls, but Maduro appears likely to win, surfing a wave of sympathy on the late comandante's death.
+“Nicolas, you are not Chavez,” Capriles has repeatedly said, keen to peg the fight between himself and Maduro rather than an abstract messianic figure.

 The message is slowly getting across to Chavez supporters.
-In Chávez’s birthplace of Barinas, 60-year-old farmer Ángel Sánchez says he is a Chavista and always will be, but “I’ll vote for Capriles,” he says.
+In Chavez’s birthplace of Barinas, 60-year-old farmer Ángel Sánchez says he is a Chavista and always will be, but “I’ll vote for Capriles,” he adds.

 "Do you want one of the rancid bourgeois to win?"
 Maduro screamed at a recent rally.
 "Or do you want a worker, a son of Chavez, a patriot and a revolutionary?"

 Capriles, on the other hand, comes from a rich family, the owners of a string of cinemas across the country.
 Unlike many opposition leaders, he has worked hard over the years to woo the country's poor, riding into slums on his motorbike and playing basketball with the locals.
-His governance, should he win, would likely follow the model of Brazil under former President Luiz Inácio Lula da Silva, who mixed social policies with sound economic ones.
+His governance, should he win, would likely follow the model of Brazil's former president, Luiz Inacio Lula da Silva, who mixed social policies with sound economic ones.
 "I'm 100 percent Lula," Capriles said last year.

-Capriles' focus on the poor appears to be working, closing the gap between his policies and the left-wing ones of Chavismo.
-“I’d vote for Chávez if he were alive, of course,” he said.
+Capriles's focus on the poor appears to be working, closing the gap between his policies and the left-wing ones of Chavismo.
+“I’d vote for Chavez if he were alive, of course,” he said.
 “Maduro isn’t smart enough to govern this country.”
-Statements like no doubt give the protesters and Capriles hope.
+Statements like that no doubt give the protesters and Capriles hope.